Canadian Sport Parachuting Association: Objectives

-The primary objective of the CSPA is to promote safe and enjoyable sport parachuting through cooperation and adherence to self-imposed rules and recommendations.
+The stated objective of the CSPA is to "promote safe and enjoyable sport parachuting through cooperation, adherence to self-imposed rules, and recommendations".

 Skydivers and skydiving companies that wish to be members of the CSPA must adhere to the established Basic Safety Rules throughout their parachuting career.
 Such rules include minimum opening altitudes for certain levels of experience, mandatory equipment, clear weather conditions for jumping, reserve repack due dates, general operational requirements, etc. These Basic Safety Rules significantly reduce the risk of accidents for individual skydivers, skydiving companies, and the sport.
 A Canadian Drop Zone must adhere to all of these safety rules to be a member of the CSPA.

-The CSPA has other initiatives to promote overall safety, such as recommended procedures and instructor qualification requirements.
+The CSPA also has recommended procedures and instructor qualification requirements.
 A Canadian skydiver starts with a solo license and then progresses to the A, B, C, and D licenses.
-The CSPA requires that each skydiver keep a log of every jump signed by another jumper and submit that logbook to acquire these qualifications.
-For example, to get a B License, you have to be able to perform certain manoeuvres and have 50 skydives documented in the submitted logbook.
-Without this basic proof, skydivers would have no idea how many jumps they have done and could embellish experience levels.
-This was a major risk earlier but through proper documentation procedures, proof of a skydiver's experience is easily attainable, thereby preventing inexperienced instructors from taking the lead.
+The CSPA requires that skydivers keep a log of every jump signed by another jumper and submit that logbook to acquire these qualifications.

-The CSPA continually updates all programs and initiatives to adapt to increasing incidents and changes in technology.
+The CSPA constantly updates all programs and initiatives to adapt to increasing incidents and changes in technology.
 Every member (skydiver or skydiving company) must implement all changes to remain members.